 One of the best side trips from Vienna is taking a boat tour along the Danube Valley, located about an hour’s drive from the city.
 This valley is about 40 kilometers long and feeds into other valleys along the river’s winding route.

 Feel free to hop on a boat from Vienna or from any of the larger river towns along the way to enjoy some of the most stunning natural scenery Austria has to offer.

-If you’re looking for a one day trip from Vienna, I’d recommend taking a cruise through to the Wachau Valley to see the beautiful village of Dürnstein and the picturese town of Melk, both famous for their colorful churches, and both visible from the river.
+If you’re looking for a day trip from Vienna, I’d recommend taking a cruise through to the Wachau Valley to see the beautiful village of Dürnstein and the picturesque town of Melk, both famous for their colorful churches, both visible from the river.

 9. Archaeological Park Carnuntum

-Many Austrian villages, towns, and cities that are inhabited today were first settled by the Romans.
-Curiously, Carnuntum (or Carnuntinum), a vital Roman garrison and trading town with a population estimated at around 50,000 is not one of them.
+The Romans first settled many Austrian villages, towns, and cities today.
+Curiously, Carnuntum (or Carnuntinum), a vital Roman garrison and trading town with a population estimated at around 50,000, is not one of them.

-Sacked and destroyed by Quadi and Iazyges invaders in 374, it never regained its significance as a major settlement, its area now made up of small villages and farmland.
+Sacked and destroyed by Quadi and Iazyges invaders in 374, it never regained its significance as a major settlement; its area was now comprised of small villages and farmland.

 Visitors should also pay a visit to the recreated Roman Quarter to find beautifully restored and recreated villas, baths, and the fascinating Museum Carnuntinum in the spa and market town of Bad Deutsch-Altenburg, which displays hundreds of ancient Roman artifacts discovered from various dig sites.